-A United States passport is a powerful document to have, ranking 6th in terms of travel freedom according to the Henley Passport Index.
-The Henley Passport Index is a global ranking of countries according to the travel freedom of their citizens.
-The US passport is tied with Norway, Switzerland, the United Kingdom, Belgium, Canada, Greece, and Ireland.
+A United States passport is a powerful document to have, ranking 7th in terms of travel freedom according to the 2021 Henley Passport Index.
+The Henley Passport Index is a global ranking of countries' passports according to the travel freedom they afford their holders.
+The U.S. passport is tied for 7th place with passports from several other countries: Czech Republic, Greece, Malta, Norway, and the United Kingdom.

-China requires a travel visa for US citizens.
-The application must include travel dates, itinerary, and proof of onward travel out of China, and the application must be typed with no handwritten corrections.
-Additionally, every visitor between the ages of 14 and 70 is fingerprinted upon arrival and departure.
+China also requires a travel visa for US citizens.
+The application must include travel dates, itinerary, and proof of onward travel out of China.
+The application must also be typed and have no handwritten corrections.
+Additionally, every visitor to China between the ages of 14 and 70 is fingerprinted upon arrival and departure.

 US citizens are not permitted to travel to North Korea, with or without a visa.
 The travel ban took effect in 2017 after a United States student died after being released from a North Korean prison.
 Failure to adhere to the rules can result in criminal penalties and having one's passport revoked.
-To travel to North Korea, US passport holders would need to obtain a special passport validation from the United States government. u Before traveling, it is necessary to check the visa requirements of one's destination.
-It's also important to check any travel advisories a country might have, which are issued by the U.S. Department of State for unsafe countries.
-Below is a table of each country's visa requirements, including countries that do not require one.
+To travel to North Korea, US passport holders need to obtain a special passport validation from the United States government.